LuciusVH/Goatflix/README.md

 ### Acknowledgements

-- I was heavily inspired by [Netflix](https://www.netflix.com) landing page to design Goatflix.
+- I was heavily inspired by [Netflix](https://www.netflix.com)'s landing page to design Goatflix.
-- The "goat videocall" concept comes from my best friend, living in France countryside in a small farm place.
+- The "goat videocall" concept comes from my best friend, living in the French countryside in a small farm place.
 She owns some toy goats and had this idea of videocalls.
 She needed a website to develop an online presence & this matched with my MSP#1 requirements.
+Please read the disclaimer following.